HelpSeeker/Restricted-WebM/README.md

 - [x] Apply filters to all videos
 - [x] Use each video's file name for the title metadata
 - [x] List input files that cannot be forced into the specified size / undershoot limit
+- [ ] Accept gif input and loop it to an audio file
 - [ ] Set filters for individual videos

 Quality adjustments:
 - [x] Calculate bitrate based on video length
 - [x] Automatic downscaling if quality would be too low otherwise (disabled when using scale manually)
 - [x] Use 2-pass encoding automatically
-- [x] Loops through bitrate settings to fit the file size into the specified limit
+- [x] Loop through bitrate settings to fit the file size into the specified limit
 - [x] Adjust bitrate if the webm over-/undershoots the specified limit
+- [x] Define how many encoding attempts are made for each bitrate mode
 - [x] Reduce frame rate if quality is still to low after downscaling
 - [x] HQ (high quality) mode (higher bpp threshold during downscaling)